taegyoon-kim/nlp_25spring/README.md

 - **Webpage:** [https://taegyoon-kim.github.io](https://taegyoon-kim.github.io)

 ## Course Overview
-This course introduces students to the fundamental concepts and techniques of Natural Language Processing (NLP), emphasizing the development of critical insights for its application in humanities and social sciences research.
+This course introduces students to the fundamental concepts and techniques of NLP/text-as-data, emphasizing the development of critical insights for its application in humanities and social sciences research.
 The course will blend theoretical understanding with practical, hands-on experience.
-Students will develop not only a mathematical/statistical intuition for key NLP approaches but also learn how to effectively implement these approaches in their own research.
+Students will develop not only a mathematical/statistical intuition for key NLP/text-as-data approaches but also learn how to effectively implement these approaches in their own research.
 Each class will start with a lecture by the instructor, complemented by guided coding.
 The latter portion of the class will feature two activities.
 Students will first engage in a review of applied research.
 This will be followed by a student's hands-on methods tutorial specifically tailored to the topic of the week.
-While prior experience in NLP is not required, students should possess basic programming skills in Python (knowledge of both Python and R preferred), along with some familiarity with quantitative analysis.
-By the end of this course, students will gain a comprehensive understanding of NLP's potential in humanities and social sciences, mastering techniques to apply and refine NLP for their research.
+While prior experience in NLP/text-as-data is not required, students should possess basic programming skills in Python (knowledge of both Python and R preferred), along with some familiarity with quantitative analysis.
+By the end of this course, students will gain a comprehensive understanding of the potential of NLP/text-as-data in humanities and social sciences, mastering techniques to apply and refine NLP/text-as-data for their research.

 ## Prerequisites
 Basic programming skills in Python and familiarity with quantitative analysis are required